Hallucination Prevention - Entity Enricher Documentation

 Search Key Focusing

-Key properties (marked is_key: true) are highlighted in prompts to anchor the LLM on identifying information before filling other fields.
+Identifying properties (marked identifying: true) are highlighted in prompts to anchor the LLM on what names the entity before filling other fields.

 This grounds the model on known facts, reducing drift toward fabricated details.